hugocarmaga/rare-disease-analysis/README.md

 # Rare Disease SV filtering pipeline

 This pipeline is meant to filter and get some statistics on rare disease samples' SVs after comparing them with big SV resources, such as [SAGA] and [HGSVC3].
-It builds on results from this [callset comparison pipeline].
+It builds on results from this [callset comparison pipeline], which in turn uses the VCF files produced by this [variant calling pipeline].

 ## System Requirements